 It is very difficult to open up and share your failures; your failures as a wife, a mother, a daughter.

-But those failures, those mistakes, come with invaluable wisdom gained.
+Those failures, those mistakes, come with invaluable wisdom gained.
 Our mistakes are not in vain!!

 They could be simple mistakes.
 And mistakes are OK!
 As I said, our mistakes are not in vain!
 We all learn from them and there is nothing wrong with young women making them.
 But we have a Biblical mandate to teach them the ways of the Word, even if they make mistakes around the house!